Argelès Nature Photo

 Thanks to the yearly open-air photographic exhibition, Argelès sur Mer has become a key player in the field of environmental activism and sustainable development.

-Renamed Argelès Photo Nature in 2018, and Festival Marenda in 2021, the project remains true to its original aims of engaging and educating visitors of all ages.
+Renamed Argelès Photo Nature in 2018, the project remains true to its original aims of engaging and educating visitors of all ages.

 With exhibitions of nature photographs in large format, along with conferences and discussions from prestigious guests, this one of our must-do events for the summer.

-As well as the Esplanade Charles Trenet (beach front), 3 other venues will be displaying the wonderful photographs: place Gambetta, plage Sud and the port so why not get out and about in Argelès this summer?
+As well as the Esplanade Charles Trenet (beach front), other venues will be displaying the wonderful photographs: place Gambetta, plage Sud and the port, so why not get out and about in Argelès this summer?

-This year’s theme is “Nature is watching” and the four superb exhibitions will run through summer and into autumn, closing finally on the 7th November.
+This year’s theme is “the ocean is watching” and the three superb exhibitions will run through summer and into autumn, closing finally on the 28th October.